RamSinha/MyCode_Practices/scala/customparser/README.md

 * **--header**: To set if first line is header
 * **--encoding**: To set custom encoding
 * **--top**: To display number of records
+* **--format**: "csv" to use spark-native based
+* **--format**: "custom_csv" to use custom csv parser
+* **--top**: To display number of records

+Note:
+    Custom parser doesn't support multiline output
+    Output is list of parsed cells //TODO: There shall be custom encoder to make it spark compatible